ezoodb-client/javasdk/README.md

 # javasdk
-A client tool to connect to ezoodb
+A client tool to connect ezoodb